JCstumper/Guaranty_Sheet_Metal/TEST.md

 #### 7. Order Processing
 - **Goal**: Test the order processing system for accuracy and efficiency.
 - **Steps**:
     - Navigate to the orders section and click "Create Order."
     - Add items to the order, specify quantities, and submit the order.
 - **Verify**:
     - Confirm that the order appears in the order management system with correct details.
     - Modify the order by changing quantities or adding/removing items, then update the order.
 - **Verify**:
     - Check that the modifications are accurately reflected in the system.
     - Finalize the order and mark it as "Shipped."
 - **Verify**:
     - Ensure the status update is displayed and accurate according to the changes made.

+#### 8. Logging Activities
+- **Goal**: Verify that all user-related actions are correctly logged in the system.

+    #### 8.1 Logging New User Addition
+    - **Steps**:
+        - Log in as an admin.
+        - Navigate to the user management section.
+        - Click "Add a User" and enter the following details in the form:
+            - Username: `newUser123`
+            - Password: `newPassword123!`
+            - Email: `newUser123@gmail.com`
+        - Click "Register" to submit the form.
+        - Navigate to the "Logs" section of the application.
+    - **Verify**:
+        - Confirm that a log entry is visible for the addition of the new user.
+        - The log should detail the username, email, and assigned role, displaying a message such as "Added User to Application Whitelist username: newUser123 email: newUser123@gmail.com role: employee."
+        - Ensure that the log entry specifies the action was successful with visible identifiers like "Add User" and "Added User."

+    #### 8.2 Logging User Profile Updates
+    - **Steps**:
+        - Stay logged in as an admin or log in if not already.
+        - Navigate to the profile editing section by selecting a user profile.
+        - Update the user profile with new details:
+            - Username: `brandNewUser`
+            - Password: `brandNewUser123!`
+            - Email: `brandNewUser123@gmail.com`
+        - Click "Save Changes" to update the profile.
+        - Navigate to the "Logs" section to check for the update record.
+    - **Verify**:
+        - Look for a log entry indicating the profile update.
+        - Verify the log shows a detailed message like "Profile updated successfully" and includes details such as "Update Profile."
+        - Ensure the log records are comprehensive and indicate the specific fields that were changed.

 ### UAT Execution
 - **Participants**: Include real users, business stakeholders, and IT support staff.
 - **Feedback Collection**: Use surveys, interviews, and observation to gather comprehensive feedback.
 - **Documentation**: Record all test results and feedback for review and action.

-### Conclusion
 The results from UAT will guide the final adjustments before deployment, ensuring the application meets all user requirements and performs optimally in real-world scenarios.
 This comprehensive approach ensures a robust and user-friendly product.